 Monday, Image Comics announced "Masters of the Universe," the hit animated series that ran from 1983 to 1985, will be published by the big I starting this November.
 MV Creations has obtained the license to develop comics based on the "Masters of the Universe" property from Mattel, Inc., and has chosen Image as their published.

-return of ‘GI Joe,’ followed that up with ‘Micronauts’ and ‘Battle of the Planets,’ and this makes it a grand slam!”
+"We couldn't be more pleased to add 'Masters of the Universe' to the Imageroster," commented Image Publisher/Vice-President Jim Valentino in a release.
+"We hit oneout of the park and sparked the '80s nostalgia boom last year with thereturn of 'GI Joe,' followed that up with 'Micronauts' and 'Battle of the Planets,' and this makes it a grand slam!"

 "Masters of the Universe" will debuts as a four-issue series centered around a new animated cartoon airing on the Cartoon Network as part of the Toonami block.
 According to the release the comic will feature more complex stories than one might expect, with "intense action and emotional depth."
 Following the conclusion of this Cartoon Network airing, a regular series will launch which will focus on individual characters, trying to move it away from the more campy side of the franchise.